r-windows/docs/readme.md

 install.packages("jsonlite", type = "source")
 ```

 If this succeeds, you're good!
-See the links below to learn more about rtools40.
+See the links below to learn more about rtools40 and the Windows build infrastructure.

 ## Additional Resources